manolo/gwt-polymer-elements/demo/gwtPolymerDemo/bower_components/iron-list/README.md

 ### Resizing

-`iron-list` lays out the items when it recives a notification via the `iron-resize` event.
+`iron-list` lays out the items when it recives a notification via the `resize` event.
 This event is fired by any element that implements `IronResizableBehavior`.

 By default, elements such as `iron-pages`, `paper-tabs` or `paper-dialog` will trigger